 Public Transit Discounts

 Discounted travel privileges may be available for registered full-time students requiring transportation to and from campus on the GO Transit System.
-Application forms and more information will be available at the School of Graduate Studies in September.
-For information about TTC Discounts, a link can be found on the main page of the Graduate Students' Union website.
+Information for discounted GO Transit is available at the T-Card office of each campus.
+For information about TTC Discounts, a link can be found on the ‘Financial Matters’ webpage located here.